abhinandval/rag-typescript-openai-chromadb/README.md

 2. Copy the `.env.sample` file to `.env` and replace the placeholder values with your actual configuration.
 This file contains environment variables needed for your application.

+   **NOTE** goto [https://ai.google.dev/gemini-api/docs/api-key] to get your Google API key and replace the placeholder values in `.env` file with them.

 3. Install project dependencies:

     ```bash